-- 1. Route the cable from the inverter's AC OUTPUT to the AC electrical sub-panel (or outlets, if using the output breaker versions) through the other strain relief clamp.
-Tighten the strain relief clamp securely on the cable. - 2.
-Connect the inverter's HOT 1 OUT (blue) wire to the sub-panel main breaker (or, to the hot connections on the outlets if using the output breaker versions) using field wiring leads.
+- 5. Route the wires (hot, neutral, and ground) from the inverter's AC OUTPUT to the AC electrical sub-panel through the other strain relief clamp.
+Tighten the strain relief clamp securely on the wires-leaving a little slack in the wiring. - 6.
+Connect the inverter's HOT OUT (ORANGE) wire to the sub-panel's hot input breaker using field wiring leads. - 7.
+Connect the inverter's AC NEUT OUT (WHITE w/BLACK) wire to the wire from the sub-panel's neutral busbar using field wiring leads.